amazon-archives/aws-developer-workshop/INSTRUCTIONS.md

 The commands above will add the following files to your local AWS Cloud9 environment:

-1.
-  1. js – our addition-as-a-service lambda function
+  a. js – our addition-as-a-service lambda function
-  2. test/event.numbers.json – the test payload
+  b. test/event.numbers.json – the test payload
-  3. .gitignore – instruction for git to ignore temp files
+  c. .gitignore – instruction for git to ignore temp files

 To confirm we have all the files in place, perform ls in the terminal window and you should see the following files: